Interview: Jody Paul, Seidokan / Motobu Udundi

 MA: Modern karate tends to be a mix of business and training, the balance of which can be difficult.
 What do you see as necessary for keeping the Okinawan spirit of karate alive?

 JP: Toma Sensei always wanted us to open schools, and if you do that you have to have some business with it too.
 Here in the states that’s just the way it is.
 Uehara Sensei didn’t believe as much in having a formal school where you charge money for classes and so forth, so he never did that.
 I think if we stay true to the art and the way that we learned, the original way that we learned from our teachers and carry on what they were trying to give us, martial arts can still go a long way.

-MA: Thanks a lot for your time and insight Paul Sensei!
+MA: Thank you very much for your time and insight Paul Sensei!